ebteesaam/PopularMoviesStage1P2/README.md

 # PopularMovies

-In this project, this is an app for exchanging learning material in King Abdulaziz university by Ebtesam Harith and Emtenan al Kayyal.

 ## Why this project?

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project,